PaulEcoffet/becee/README.md

-beece
+Becee
 =====

-Beece is a local businesses comparator.
+Becee is a local businesses comparator.